drdanmorris/pangea-gamma-phonegap/README.md

 #####iOS Skin
 Launch Chrome and browse to http://localhost:8000/platforms/ios/www/index.html

 > You will probably want to open the Developer Tools window (F12) docked to the right-hand side of the browser, and reduce the window height in order to approximate the size of an iPhone screen.
+Note that the POC is a single page web app with routing handled via hash tags in the URL.

 #####Android Skin